georgringer/news/Documentation/Configuration/ReferenceTsconfig/Index.rst

 to clear the complete caches as well

+	TCEMAIN.clearCacheCmd = cacheTag:tx_news

+to clear all caches of pages on which the news plugins are used

 .. tip::

 	The mentioned TCEMAIN settings are part of the TYPO3 core and can be used therefore not only for the news extension.